1. Napoleon Bonaparte

 4. Idi Amin

 From humble beginnings, Idi Amin rose through the military ranks to become Uganda’s top general.
 Though originally a close ally of President Milton Obote, who had led the country to independence from Britain in 1962, the two men eventually began to distrust each other.
 Just prior to leaving for a conference in Singapore, Obote allegedly secretly ordered Amin’s arrest.
 Word of this plot apparently leaked back to Amin, who responded on January 25, 1971—while Obote was still away—by moving troops into Kampala, the capital.
 Firing automatic weapons and mortars, Amin’s men quickly took possession of the airport and other strategic sites prior to announcing their successful coup over the radio.
-Despite a promise to restore democracy, the self-proclaimed “Last King of Scotland” would go on to rule Uganda with an iron first, slaughtering some 300,000 perceived political opponents over the course of his brutal eight-year reign.
+Despite a promise to restore democracy, the self-proclaimed “Last King of Scotland” would go on to rule Uganda with an iron fist, slaughtering some 300,000 perceived political opponents over the course of his brutal eight-year reign.
 After being deposed by Ugandan exiles and Tanzanian soldiers, Amin lived out the rest of his life in Saudi Arabia without ever facing charges.

 5. Augusto Pinochet